Roman Scotland – a fantastic guest.

 He also teaches at Durham University

 Dr Tibbs has written a few books which you might be interested in.
 The one I bought is ‘Beyond the Empire’ which is a great guide to the sites in Scotland.
 His new book, Facing the Enemy leans more towards the academic side, but still a great investment if you are interested in understanding 1st century Roman fortifications in Scotland.
-There’s also ‘A short guide to Hadrian’s Wall’ – I intend walking this at some point in the future so I’ll be picking it up.
+There’s also ‘A short guide to Hadrian’s Wall’ – I intend walking this at some point in the future so I’ll sure to have it to hand.

 There’s a lot of geographical references in the episode so let’s start with an easy(ish) map of modern day Scotland.
 Again, this comes with the caveat I mentioned in the episode that Scotland is a much later geographical entity.
 There was no ‘Scotland’ in Roman times, just a frontier border which as you’ll hear waxed and waned.